 In May 2014, the FASB issued an accounting standards update that changes the revenue recognition for companies that enter into contracts with customers to transfer goods or services.
 The standard is a comprehensive new revenue recognition model that requires revenue to be recognized in a manner depicting the transfer of goods or services to a customer at an amount that reflects the consideration expected to be received in exchange for those goods or services.
 The FASB has also issued a number of updates to this standard.
 We are planning to adopt the standard on January 1, 2018.
 Companies may use either a full retrospective or a modified retrospective approach to adopt this standard.
-We are currently evaluating this standard and the related updates, including which transition approach to use as well as the impact of adoption on policies, practices and systems.
+We expect to adopt the standard using a full retrospective approach.
+We are currently evaluating this standard and the related updates, including the impact of adoption on policies, practices and systems.

-At this stage in the evaluation, we have determined that revenue recognition will be accelerated for the transportation businesses as the standard requires revenue to be recognized as control is transferred to the customer over time rather than upon delivery.
-We are currently quantifying the impact of this change to the statements of consolidated income.
+At this stage in our evaluation, we have determined that revenue recognition will be accelerated for the transportation businesses as the standard requires revenue to be recognized as control is transferred to the customer over time rather than upon delivery.
+We are currently quantifying the impact of this change to the statements of consolidated income but do not expect it to be material.

 The standard also requires us to evaluate whether our businesses promise to transfer services to the customer itself (as a principal) or to arrange for services to be provided by another party (as an agent).
 To make that determination, the standard uses a control model rather than the risks-and-rewards model in current GAAP.
 Based on our evaluation of the control model, we determined that certain Supply Chain & Freight businesses act as the principal rather than the agent within their revenue arrangements.
 This change will require the affected businesses to report transportation revenue gross of associated purchase transportation costs rather than net of such amounts within the statements of consolidated income.
 We expect that this change will result in an approximately \$720 million reclassification from operating expenses to revenue on the statement of consolidated income for the period ended December 31, 2016.
 This amount may change as we continue to evaluate other businesses.
-Additionally, contract reviews are ongoing, and more businesses could be impacted by the adoption of the standard.